davidsilv/intelligent-systems/first_class/README.md

 **openstreetmaps** were used to capture the latitude and longitude of the 224 cities in Piauí.

-The libraries that were used in this class: pandas, matplotlib, requests and folium.
+The packages that were used in this class: pandas, matplotlib, requests and folium.